BlockchainInstituteChi/developer-bootcamp/workshop_3_second_layer_payments/README.md

 ## 3. Configure LND

-Open your lnd.conf file (located at ~/.lnd/lnd.conf) and replace the contents with the following:
+Open your lnd.conf file and replace the contents with the following:
 ```
 bitcoin.active=1
 bitcoin.regtest=1